HHSAPCompSci2020/capstone-project-hbb/README.md

 **<span style="text-decoration:underline;">Introduction</span>**:

 Destiny Roll: Final Wish is a turn based role playing game (RPG) implemented with a gacha character rolling system.
-The game will have 3 base modes, a story mode, an endless mode, and an online battle mode.
+The game will have a story mode.
 Players will be able to choose 3 starting characters from an initial 20 to build their first team.

 Each character will have unique abilities and stats (which will be explained and listed in features list).